nt-hung/nt-hung.github.io/_pages/gallery1.md

 ---
 layout: archive
-title: "Collections"
+title: "Photography"
 permalink: /gallery/
 author_profile: true
 ---

-I love to explore new lands to learn how people live and work as well as their history and culture.
+I love to explore new lands to learn how people there live and work as well as their history and culture.
 Here are collections that I have taken over the years of "exploring the world".

 <nbsp>